Oenopota

 Oenopota is a genus of sea snails, marine gastropod mollusks in the family Mangeliidae.

-This genus doesn't form a monophyletic group.
-Therefore many species are only tentatively placed within this genus.
+This genus does not form a monophyletic group, therefore many species are only tentatively placed within it.

 Description

 In 1941 Paul Bartsch described species in this genus as having large, heavy and elongate -ovate to elongate- turreted shells.
 The protoconch is smooth at the apex, succeeded by a whorl with three spiral cords and rather distantly spaced axial ribs.
 The longitudinal ribs become stronger on succeeding whorls but evanesce at the base of the shell.
 The spiral sculpture weakens on succeeding whorls and finally becomes mere threads.
 The pear-shaped aperture is deeply channeled anteriorly.
 It shows in the outer lip near the summit a feeble posterior sinus.